RMM or Remote Desktop? Picking the Right Tool for Remote Device Management

 So, which tools should you use?
 There are several popular options available on the market.

-TeamViewer – offers tools for both online cooperation and remote administration.
+TeamViewer Remote Desktop Software – offers tools for both online cooperation and remote administration.

 Unlike remote desktop software, remote management tools are designed for managing and monitoring large deployments of devices, vs. just one computer or device.
 RMMs offer a wide range of features such as patch management, software deployment, network monitoring, automation, and remote desktop access in many cases.

-RMM platforms include different functions that can help simplifyIT work.
+RMM tools include different functions that can help simplifyIT work.
 Including analyzing networks.

 IT professionals can use RMM to get device health visibility remotely and manage their devices at scale.
 RMMs are designed to support multi-tenancy so that support teams and service providers can segment devices by key customer groups or by other key aspects such as geographical location or device attributes.
 Some offer features like white labeling, user roles and permissions.